Don’t Get Caught Up With The Wrong Clinic And Regret It – Public Warning!

-If the product offered isn’t approved by the ARTG – and a Clinic still offers it to you – it’s like playing Russian roulette with your health and safety!
-Why would anyone put their trust in someone who is willing to put you at this type of risk?
+If the product offered isn’t approved by the ARTG – and a Clinic still offers it to you – it’s like playing Russian Roulette with your health and safety!

-Some clinics also blatantly seek to attract clients by offering extremely discounted prices and can do so by using cheap, counterfeit products that may look like the genuine products but in reality, are anything but!
-If ever in doubt – don’t be afraid to ask the Clinic WHAT product they intend to use, where they got it from and check the packaging for authenticity/manufacturer’s details.
+Some clinics seek to attract clients by offering extremely discounted prices and they are able to do so by purchasing using cheap, counterfeit products from overseas that may look like the genuine products but in reality, are anything but!
+If ever in doubt – don’t be afraid to ask the Clinic WHAT product they intend to use, where they got it from and check the packaging for authenticity and manufacturer’s details.

 3. Is the Clinic appropriately registered and properly equipped for infection control?

-- If you are having skin penetration procedures at a clinic where there is no registered Medical Practitioner working, you should immediately notify the relevant local council.
+- Having skin penetration procedures at a Beauty Salon where there is no registered Medical Practitioner is unsafe and illegal, and you should immediately notify the relevant local council.
 This then enables random inspections to be conducted to monitor compliance with Infection Control Regulations.

-- You should also satisfy yourself as to the following basic hygiene requirements:
+- You should also satisfy yourself that the clinic adheres to the following basic hygiene requirements:

-- Medication ampoules must only be used once and you are entitled to ask that the single use ampules are shown to you before the procedure starts.
+– medication ampoules must only be used once and you are entitled to ask that the single-use ampoules are shown to you before the procedure starts.

 4. Are you having Cosmetic Surgery?

-There are extra protections in place for anyone who is undergoing Cosmetic Surgery procedures such as: significant Liposuction, Fat Transfer, Facial Implants, Breast Augmentation, Breast Reduction & “Tummy Tuck” to name just some.
+There are extra protections in place for anyone who is undergoing Cosmetic Surgery procedures such as major Liposuction, Facial Implants, Breast Augmentation, Breast Reduction & “Tummy Tuck” to name just some.

 New legislation introduced in March 2017 requires that:

-- Any administration of an anesthetic to achieve more than conscious sedation, must only be performed in licensed premises such as accredited Hospitals or licensed Day Surgery Centres.
+- Any administration of an anaesthetic to achieve more than conscious sedation must only be performed in licensed premises such as accredited Hospitals or licensed Day Surgery Centres.